Girafboy/RE-toy/README.md

 - `--accuracy`: Run tests to validate the correctness of the algorithm (optional, --time parameter is not required)
 - `--query_num <number>`: Set number of queries, default value is 100000 (optional)
 - `--result_file <file>`: Set the file path for result output (optional, use when generating the result file)
-- `--result_dir <dir>`: Set the directory path for query time output (optional, use when generating query time files)
 - `--graph <type>`: Specify input graph type (required)
   - `--random <n> <d>`: Generate a random DAG with \<n\> nodes and \<d\> average degree
   - `--complete <n>`: Generate a complete DAG with \<n\> nodes